 Many thanks to the schools and art educators who have worked with us over the years.
 The following are examples of recent educational partnerships:

-For six years, 5th grade art club students created “Hexagon Houses” that were used as donation canisters for raising funds.
+For six years, 5th grade art club and another 4 years at the high school level, students created “Hexagon Houses” that were used as donation canisters for raising funds.
 These funds were raised for senior residents of the county living at poverty level and the funds were used to help defray the residents’ winter heating bills.
 In six years, five thousand dollars were raised to help these residents.
 Students located businesses that were willing to collect donations, following which students counted and organized the donations, for the cause.

 Riverside High School, PA

 High school students created ceramic hexagon canisters that were used for raising funds for Marley’s Mission, a non-profit organization that provides equine-based therapy free of charge to children, and their families, that have experienced trauma.
 In addition, Riverside Junior – Senior High School Participants of the Hexagon Project created ceramic Hexagon Donation boxes that were used for raising funds for Tracy’s Hope- a Hospice and Care Program for care and rescue of domestic animals.